Weather Graphics support

 Installing on a second computer

-Users who have purchased Digital Atmosphere strictly for personal use may install Digital Atmosphere on a second computer.
+Users who have purchased Digital Atmosphere strictly for personal use may install it on a second computer.
 Just install it on the new computer then check it under Help > Register and contact us with the serial number.
 We'll then look up the key number.

 What happens if you go out of business?

 We grant the user of a Weather Graphics product the right to use it in perpetuity.
-We honor this agreement.
-In the unlikely event of Weather Graphics shutting down, we will enable automatic approval of all activation requests or post an unprotected version online, as a way of allowing users to continue using our products.
+In the unlikely event of Weather Graphics shutting down, we will enable automatic approval of all activation requests or post an unprotected version online, allowing users to continue using our products.

 Can I get keys for older versions of software?

 Absolutely!
-We will never require you to upgrade to a newer version.
-Though our ability to provide technical support for older versions may be impossible or impractical, we will provide keys to allow your program to work fully.
+We will never require you to upgrade to a newer version; at worst, you'll just have to use an old version similar to the one you originally registered.
+While our ability to provide technical support for older versions may be limited, we will provide keys to allow your program to work fully.

 Safeguarding a registration